 honeybee swarms, and ant colonies, and she has designed rules for distributed robotic vehicles

 to perform collaborative tasks ranging from adaptive ocean sampling to trash collection in human-populated spaces.

 She led a large, collaborative, multidisciplinary Adaptive Sampling and Prediction project on the

 development and demonstration, in Monterey Bay, CA in 2006, of an automated and adaptive ocean

 observing system consisting of a coordinated network of underwater robotic vehicles that move about

-uncertainty.
-In 2010 she co-created Flock Logic, an art-making project that explored what happens
+In 2010 she co-created Flock Logic, an art-making project that explores what happens when

-when dancers carry out the mathematical rules for dynamic response used to model flocking birds.
+dancers carry out the rules used in models of flocking birds.
+She subsequently collaborated

 on the rule-based improvisational dance piece There Might Be Others, which premiered in